danielpreotiuc/trendminer-clustering/README.md

 	./run.sh sep5 1 0.1 30 30

 sep5 - sample tweets file processed for language and tokenized using the Trendminer pipeline.
 Fields are restricted to only text due for privacy.
-It largely consists of tweets written on 5 September 2013 in Austria and relating to politics.
+It largely consists of tweets written on 5 September 2013 in Austria, filtered for german and relating to politics.

 ## Scripts

+This is a description of each script.
+They are all needed to be ran in the order given by the run.sh script but can also be useful individually.

 #### dedup.py